Benaque best things to see and do

 The church of Nuestra Sra de la Encarnacion

-This village, Benaque, has in my opinion a treasure, the church Nuestra Sra de la Encarnacion.
+This village, Benaque, has in my opinion a wonder, the church Nuestra Sra de la Encarnacion.

 Eglise Ntr Sra de la Encarnacion à Benaque